WalletConnect/walletconnect-docs/api/api-keys.md

 ## How to implement

-Api keys will consumed through the url parameters.
-The format of the url:
+Api keys will consumed through url parameters.

-Url parameters needed:
+Url parameters used:

 - `apiKey`: Your api key obtained from [walletconnect.com](walletconnect.com)